 Automatic Exchange of Information for Tax Purposes

-The Act on Administrative Co-operation for Tax Purposes (hereinafter: Act), in force as of 1 January 2017, regulates administrative co-operation with regard to taxes between the Republic of Croatia and the European Union member states, automatic exchange of information on financial accounts between the Republic of Croatia and other jurisdictions, and implementation of the Agreement between the Government of the Republic of Croatia and the Government of the United States of America on enhancing the fulfilment of tax obligations on the international level and on implementing the FATCA (Foreign Account Tax Compliance Act).
+The Act on Administrative Cooperation in the Field of Taxation (hereinafter: the Act), which came into force on 1 January 2017, regulates administrative co-operation in the field of taxation between the Republic of Croatia and member states of the European Union and other participating jurisdictions, through automatic exchange of information of financial accounts between the Republic of Croatia and other jurisdictions (Common Reporting Standard or CRS) and implementation of the Treaty between the Republic of Croatia and the United States of America on enhancing the fulfilment of tax obligations on the international level and on implementing the FATCA (Foreign Account Tax Compliance Act).
 The procedure of collecting data on tax residency of customers, due diligence rules and implementation of automatic data exchange are further regulated under the Rules on Automatic Exchange of Information in the Field of Taxation (hereinafter: Rules).

 Customer Due Diligence Rules

-In keeping with the above Act and the due diligence rules prescribed thereunder, financial institutions in the Republic of Croatia, including also Raiffeisenbank Austria d.d. (hereinafter: Bank), are subject to:
+In accordance with the above regulations and the due diligence rules prescribed by them, financial institutions in the Republic of Croatia, including also Raiffeisenbank Austria d.d. (hereinafter: the Bank) shall:

-• as a result of the due diligence process, forwarding the data as prescribed under the Act to the tax authority with regard to the reporting accounts until 30 June of the following calendar year (the period from 1 January until 31 December).
+• as a result of the due diligence process, forward the data as prescribed by the Act, to the relevant tax authority as regards reporting accounts, by 30 June of the following calendar year at the latest (for the period from 1 January until 31 December of the current year).

 Information for clients